For advanced ecommerce strategies, subscribe to our newsletter

 Launch with a splash

-I was really impressed by this article on Shopify about getting press for your business, and I’d read through this and make a similar strategy for myself: How Two Friends Turned Up The Heat and Sold $170k Worth of Spicy Honey in 10 Months
+I was impressed by this article on Shopify about getting press for your business, and I’d read through this and make a similar strategy for myself: How Two Friends Turned Up The Heat and Sold $170k Worth of Spicy Honey in 10 Months

 I would also be building up to the launch on social media and in my newsletter during the period I was putting the shop together.